 Who provides this care?
-Dawn Finney offers this package of services, but Kim James and Sarah Davis, also midwives of Columbia Area Midwives, provide back up care if necessary.
-All are Certified Professional Midwives with decades of experience.
+Dawn Finney offers this package of services, but other Certified Professional Midwives may, provide back up care if necessary.

-The fee for these services is $650.00.
-A deposit of $325.00 is required when services are contracted.
-The balance of $325.00 is due the first week of postpartum services.
+The fee for these services is $850.00.
+A deposit of $425.00 is required when services are contracted.
+The balance of $425.00 is due before or at the first postpartum visit.

 Areas served: I offer these services within a one hour radius of Columbia, Missouri